Cowboys, Grapes and Southern charm

 “People love the history of the cowboy, they love the Gaylord Texan Resort and they follow the cowboys, kind of like the kangaroo is to Australia,” said William D Tate, in a low southern drawl.

-As an Australian attending a breakfast in the town called Grapevine during Grapefest, the largest wine festival in America’s Southwest, hearing the Mayor’s analogy about his home state of Texas seemed a little perplexing!
 William D Tate, the man behind the comment is the much loved Mayor of Grapevine, a town located in the north of Texas, halfway between Dallas and Fort Worth and the base for the four-day Grapefest celebrations.
 As Mayor of Grapevine for 42 years, Tate has accumulated local wisdom and at 76 years of age could be forgiven for skewing his analogies.

 During my five-day sojourn in the Metroplex (the Dallas Fort Worth region) I discovered Cowboys are a much-loved icon, as is a sense of pride in the past.
+Here’s a list of things to do in Grapevine Texas

-Read my story about Grapevine and surrounding Fort Worth Stockyards published in the Aussie magazine Vacations & Travel Grapevine_V&T109 Summer2019
+And you can read my story about Grapevine and surrounding Fort Worth Stockyards published in the Aussie magazine Vacations & Travel Grapevine_V&T109 Summer2019

-Grapevine Main Street life size sculpture called “Sidewalk Judge” sits outside Messina Hoff building
+Grapevine Main Street life-size sculpture called “Sidewalk Judge” sits outside Messina Hoff building

 Grapestomp competition at the 32nd Annual Grapefest